 English Language Proficiency Test

 Before you can study in any Dutch institution, you will be required to take the English Language Competency/Proficiency Test.
-Besides, you will need to score nothing less than 6.0 in IELTS or TOEFL 550 (Paper Based) and a score of 213 (Computer Based).
+Besides, you will need to score nothing less than 6.0 in IELTS or TOEFL 550 (paper-based) and a score of 213 (computer-based).
 Your chosen institution may require other language tests from you.
-Hence, make sure you confirm from your chosen university know the language tests you’re expected to take.
+Hence, make sure you confirm from your chosen university the language tests you’re expected to take.

-Cost of Studying & Living in the Netherland
+Cost of Studying and Living in the Netherlands

 Also, the approximate cost of living is €800 to €1,100 a month for typical student life.
 Besides, discounts are available for students on many leisure activities, and you can cut down transport costs by buying a discount card for rail transport.